BYLAWS TO THE CONSTITUTION OF THE GREEN PARTY OF MINNESOTA

 B. Recognized locals and congressional districts who choose to raise and/or spend money must comply with all MN statutes regarding political parties.

 An issues-based caucus is defined as a group of Green Party members who are organized around a specific set of issues, and whose mission statement is aligned with the principles and values of the Party.

-1. a mission statement and a democratic decision making process;
+- Bylaws, which must include a mission statement and a democratic decision-making process.

-3. one in-person meeting of at least five caucus members;
+- One meeting of at least five caucus members each year.

-4. an elected contact person to be listed on mngreens.org
+- An elected contact person to be listed on mngreens.org.

-4. send a representative to a minimum of two GPMN Coordinating Committee meetings per year.
+- Attendance by a representative of the caucus at a minimum of two GPMN Coordinating Committee meetings per year.